 DON’T KNOW

 Option 1 refers to written accounts kept for tax purposes as per the national context.
 This may include business balance sheets, profit and loss statements, registers of assets, etc. It also includes simplified accounts required by tax or other public authorities for small business operators.
-This option should be used when complete accounts are kept, even if these are not submitted to tax or other public authorities
+This option should be used when complete accounts are kept, even if these are not submitted to tax or other public authorities.

 Option 2 refers to cases where written records of accounts are kept by the business for internal purposes and not for submission to the tax or other public authorities.